-Michelle Obama, in DNC speech, rips Trump White House for ‘chaos' and 'lack of empathy’
+Michelle Obama, in DNC speech, rips Trump White House for 'chaos' and 'lack of empathy'

 She added: “Whenever we look to this White House for some leadership or consultation or any semblance of steadiness, what we get instead is chaos, division and a total and utter lack of empathy.”

 The address was widely praised by Democrats as a powerful indictment of the administration.
-But it also came at the close of a first-night program that was awfully bleak at times, especially with Sen. Bernie Sanders repeatedly saying the country is facing the threat of "authoritarianism."
+But it also came at the close of a first-night program that had a bleak tone at times, especially with Sen. Bernie Sanders repeatedly saying the country is facing the threat of "authoritarianism."

 Trump campaign adviser Steve Cortes told Fox News' Laura Ingraham that they presented a "dystopian" picture of the country.
 And the unusual format, at the first-ever virtual political convention, also raised eyebrows as videos of musical performances and news-style segments hosted by Eva Longoria were interspersed with remarks from lawmakers.